Scientific Leadership With Unparalleled Expertise

 Led by thought leaders in clinical research and practice, the CTC is uniquely positioned to design clinical research protocols that answer the most important questions in cardiovascular medicine.
 Our leadership is comprised of a diverse group of renowned experts in the field who are continually looking for ways to improve and innovate the clinical research process.
 Drawing upon a thorough understanding of treatment guidelines, as well as the research and regulatory landscape, we work with sponsors to design and execute studies that have a profound impact on patient care.

-A distinguished pioneer in interventional cardiovascular medicine, Dr. Leon has been the principal investigator for over 50 clinical trials that have helped shape the field including STRESS, STARS, Gamma-one, SIRIUS, ENDEAVOR, and most recently, the PARTNER trial, studying the value of transcatheter valve therapy for patients with aortic stenosis.
+A distinguished pioneer in interventional cardiovascular medicine, Dr. Leon has been the national principal investigator for over 50 clinical trials that have helped shape the field including STRESS, STARS, Gamma-one, SIRIUS, ENDEAVOR, and most recently, the PARTNER trial, studying the value of transcatheter valve therapy for patients with aortic stenosis.
+He has co-authored almost 2,000 peer reviewed scientific publications and abstracts, which have appeared in the most prestigious medical journals.
+As a practicing interventional cardiologist, Dr. Leon has performed over 10,000 procedures during his career.

-He is the Founder and Director of Transcatheter Cardiovascular Therapeutics (TCT), the world’s premier meeting dedicated to interventional cardiovascular medicine, which celebrated its 25th anniversary in 2013.
+He is the Founder and Director of Transcatheter Cardiovascular Therapeutics (TCT), the world's premier scientific symposium dedicated to interventional cardiovascular medicine.
 He has also been the Director or Co-Director of more than 100 international educational programs in the field.
-Dr. Leon has received 10 international career achievement awards and was awarded an honorary degree from the University of Athens.
+Dr. Leon has received 20 international career achievement awards and was awarded an honorary degree from the University of Athens.

 Dr. Leon was previously the Director of Cardiovascular Research and Education at the Lenox Hill Heart and Vascular Institute in New York as well as Director of Clinical Research at the Washington Cardiology Center at the Washington Hospital Center and Clinical Professor of Medicine at Georgetown University Medical Center in Washington, DC.
 He also served as a Clinical Associate, Senior Investigator, and Director of the Catheterization Laboratories in the Cardiology Branch of the National Heart, Lung and Blood Institute at the National Institutes of Health in Bethesda, Maryland.
 He was a founder of the Washington Cardiology Center and the Cardiology Research Foundation in Washington, DC.